What You Need to Know Before Using Organic Insecticides

 Potent Pyrethrins

-Organic pyrethrin products are made from the flowers of Chrysanthemum cinerariifolium, commonly known as Dalmation daisy.
+Organic pyrethrin products are made from the flowers of Chrysanthemum cinerariifolium, commonly known as Dalmatian daisy.
 While pyrethrins are considered non-toxic to mammals, they cause immediate convulsions among insects upon contact.
 Most insects quickly die after being sprayed with pyrethrins, so it’s important to avoid unwanted casualties among beneficials by covering treated plants with row cover or tulle for a day after pyrethrins are used.
 Sunlight neutralizes pyrethrins within a few hours.
 Pyrethrin is sold as Bonide Pyrethrin Garden Insect Spray, Safer Tomato and Vegetable Insect Killer, and Japanese Beetle Killer, among other products.

 Certified organic growers in the US are allowed to use pyrethrins only as a last resort, and the same standard should apply in the garden.
 Pyrethrins are simply too potent for everyday use in a garden that includes vegetables and flowers.
 That said, because of pyrethrin’s ability to knock down pests quickly, it can be useful for treating colonies of hugely invasive insects such as spotted lanternfly or brown marmorated stink bug larvae, or for Japanese beetles that cannot be reached for gathering by hand.